 I had a blast riding these bikes around the trails and I am even considering buying one of these to ride back and forth to work!
 The trails through West Irvine included Bommer Canyon, Shady Canyon, and Turtle Rock, which is what I would recommend you follow.
 The trails are in immaculate condition and the views are beautiful.
 A great way to be out exploring nature!

-Head to Destination Irvine to get more information about the Pedego E-Bike Tour.
+Get more information about the Pedego E-Bike Tour.

 5. Tanaka Farms